Primary Scientific Goals

 Enabled by the DASCH scanner

-Custom-designed scanner scans two 8 x 10 in plates or one 14 x 17 in plate into 11 micron pixels in only ~80 sec, which will allow ~400 plates/day so that full digitization could be finished in ~3 years when funding is available.
+Custom-designed scanner scans two 8 x 10 in plates or one 14 x 17 in plate into 11 micron pixels in only ~80 sec, which will allow ~400 plates/day so that full digitization could be finished by 2017 provided remaining needed telescope metadata (plate exposure date, time, etc.) is entered as can now be done through the Smithsonian Transcription site.
 Click here for ~2min movie (MS .wmv file) of scanner in action.

 To yield lightcurves with ~0.1mag uncertainties over ~100yExample lightcurve for an eclipsing binary in M44 is available here.